 Social Distancing is a Time for Reflection

 Youth workers are great at multitasking and doing a whole lot; but when was the last time you stopped and asked why?
 When was the last time you reflected on why you’re doing so much?
-When was the last time you wrote a mission statement for your youth ministry and shared it with a prayer partner?
+When did you last write a mission statement for your youth ministry and shared it with a prayer partner?
 I’m realising more and more the importance of not only slowing down but slowing down long enough to consider my purpose as a youth worker.
 Perhaps inner reflection, prayer and meditation are something you too can practice now that social distancing in youth ministry is a new reality in our lives.

 Social Distancing is about sharing the Gospel